raimundoc97/raimundoc97/README.md

 - 👋 Hi, I’m @raimundoc97
 - 👀 I’m interested in Economics
-- 🌱 I’m currently learning Microeconomics and Macroeconometrics
+- 🌱 I’m currently working on contest theory applied to innovation economics
 - 📫 How to reach me: rcontreras1@uc.cl

 <!---